franzmohr/bvartools/cran-comments.md

 ## R CMD check results

-* NOTE: checking installed package size ... installed size is 31.4Mb sub-directories of 1Mb or more: libs  29.6Mb
+* NOTE: installed size is 34.5Mb
+sub-directories of 1Mb or more: libs  32.7Mb